A frequently asked question is, “When and how did you start writing?”

 My articles have been published in more than 40 different magazines including Focus on the Family, Insights Canada, Power for Living, Today’s Christian Woman, War Cry, and Reader’s Digest.

 As an author, I’ve published several books with Harvest House Publishers.
-My work also appears in compilations including Hot Apple Cider, Created for Connection (a Liberty University textbook), the Guideposts annual devotional Moments With Jesus, and the Guideposts Mornings With Jesus Daily Bible.
-I also write for Proverbs 31 (P31) “First 5” Bible study app.
+My work appears in compilations including Hot Apple Cider, Created for Connection (a Liberty University textbook), the Guideposts annual devotional Mornings With Jesus, and the Guideposts Mornings With Jesus Daily Bible.
+I’m also on the writing team for “First 5,” a daily Bible study app produced by Proverbs 31 Ministries (P31).